ms264556/Hackery/pages/ZDAddLicenses.md

 To prevent e-waste and save these from landfills, you may use the procedure here to apply free AP licenses to your ZoneDirector for use in a homelab or personal environment.

 >If you have a ZoneDirector 1100/1200/3000 then you can add AP Licenses without having to install older software.
->Follow the instructions here: [Add AP Licenses and Upgrade Entitlement to a ZoneDirector](ZD1200LicensesAndSupport.md)
+>Follow the instructions here: [Add AP Licenses and Upgrade Entitlement to a ZoneDirector 1100/1200/3000](ZD1200LicensesAndSupport.md)

 ## 1) Install vulnerable firmware
 The unlocking procedure requires you to *temporarily* install an older software version.